-- Vehicle Miles Traveled (VMT) per capita. - Percent of congested VMT (at or below 35 mph). - Commute mode share (travel to work or school). - Percent of distressed state highway lane-miles. - Pavement Condition Index (local streets and roads). - Percent of highway bridge lane-miles in need of replacement or rehabilitation (sufficiency rating of 80 or below). - Percent of transit assets that have surpassed the FTA useful life period. - Highway Buffer Index (the extra time cushion that most travelers add to their average travel time when planning trips to ensure on-time arrival). - Fatalities and serious injuries per capita. - Fatalities and serious injuries per VMT. - Percent of housing and jobs within 0.5 miles of transit stops with frequent transit service. - Mean commute travel time (to work or school). - Change in acres of agricultural land. - CO2 emissions reduction per capita.
+- Vehicle Miles Traveled (VMT) per capita - Percent of congested VMT (at or below 35 mph)

+- Commute mode share (travel to work or school) - Percent of distressed state highway lane-miles - Pavement Condition Index (local streets and roads) - Percent of highway bridge lane-miles in need of replacement or rehabilitation (sufficiency rating of 80 or below) - Percent of transit assets that have surpassed the FTA useful life period - Highway Buffer Index (the extra time cushion that most travelers add to their average travel time when planning trips to ensure on-time arrival) - Fatalities and serious injuries per capita - Fatalities and serious injuries per VMT - Percent of housing and jobs within 0.5 miles of transit stops with frequent transit service - Mean commute travel time (to work or school) - Change in acres of agricultural land - CO2 emissions reduction per capita - Accessibility and on-time performance for rail and transit - Farebox recovery ratio

-Regions outside a MPO shall include any of the above measures that the region currently monitors.
-A region outside a MPO may request, and Caltrans shall provide, data on these measures relative to the state transportation system in that region.
+Regions outside an MPO shall include any of the above measures that the region currently monitors.
+A region outside an MPO (or a small MPO) may request, and Caltrans shall provide, data on these measures relative to the state transportation system in that region.

-As an alternative, a region outside a MPO may use the Performance Monitoring Indicators identified in the Rural Counties Task Force's Rural and Small Urban Transportation Planning study dated June 3, 2015.
-These include: Total Accident Cost, Total Transit Operating Cost per Revenue Mile, Total Distressed Lane Miles, and Land Use Efficiency (total developed land in acres per population).
+As an alternative, a region outside an MPO (or a small MPO) may use the Performance Monitoring Indicators identified in the Rural Counties Task Force's Rural and Small Urban Transportation Planning study dated June 3, 2015.
+These include:

+- Total Accident Cost - Total Transit Operating Cost per Revenue Mile - Total Distressed Lane Miles, and - Land Use Efficiency (total developed land in acres per population)